 The thousands of tenants and occupants that use your buildings every day will likely have the best perspective on how well you’re meeting their needs.
 Regularly surveying tenants provides valuable insights into where critical improvements can be made.

 Your WiFi network can provide an effective, intelligent, and unobtrusive way to regularly collect this data at scale.
-For example, you can easily deliver automated surveys through your guest WiFi portals before providing access to the network.
+For example, you can easily deliver automated surveys through your guest WiFi captive portal before providing access to the network.

 An effective guest wifi solution will also have intelligent components that bring advantages over other methods of collecting satisfaction data, including: